-De Armond, a Democrat, was the representative for Missouri's 6th congressional district from 1907 to 1911.
+De Armond was the representative for Missouri’s 6th congressional district and was a Democrat.
+He served from 1907 to 1911.

 From Dec 1891 to Aug 1909, De Armond missed 210 of 1,925 roll call votes, which is 10.9%.
 This is better than the median of 26.8% among the lifetime records of representatives serving in Aug 1909.
 The chart below reports missed votes over time.